trongtran/vagrant_deploy/README.md

 You can start adding files to the directory where you setup your project `./web/`, the files will be automatically added to the webroot of your vagrant box.

-To edit something within the box (e.g. the vhost) simply go `vagrant ssh` in your project directory to ssh to the box.
+To edit something within the box (e.g. the vhost) simply type `vagrant ssh` in your project directory to ssh to the box.